Italian Sausage and White Beans - a hearty, flavorful Italian sausage and white bean stew perfect for a chilly spring evening.

 - 1 medium sweet red or green pepper

-- 1 14.5 oz. can diced tomatoes with their juice
+- 14.5 ounces canned diced tomatoes with their juice

-- 2 cans white beans (such as Cannellini or Great Northern), drained and rinsed
+- 30 ounces canned white beans such as Cannellini or Great Northern, drained and rinsed (2 cans)

 - In a deep-sided skillet (such as a chicken fryer), heat the olive oil over medium-high heat.